How to Play Omaha Poker – PLO Poker Rules and Strategy

 Omaha vs Texas Hold’em

-When asked “how do you play Omaha poker?” it’s hard not to use Texas Hold’em as a starting point.
+When asked, “How do you play Omaha poker?” it’s hard not to use Texas Hold’em as a starting point.
 After all, the two games are almost identical in terms of their rules, hand rankings, the correct poker etiquette at a casino and flow.

 Additionally, Omaha players must use exactly two of these when making their hand, whereas you have a degree of flexibility in Hold’em.

 When playing Omaha, your starting hand can potentially form many more combinations.
 You are, therefore, much more likely to run into the nuts when playing Omaha.
+In turn, this means that bluffing is far less effective than Hold’em.
+It also increases the importance of blockers.

-Both games are highly strategic and each has its own complexities.
+Both games are highly strategic, and each has its own complexities.
 But it’s probably a little easier to learn Hold’em if you’re just starting out.
 Omaha requires a much better grasp of hand and board reading than its Texan counterpart.

 Finally, both games can be played with a Fixed Limit, Pot Limit, or No Limit betting structure.
 But it’s most common to see Omaha using a Pot Limit setup, while Hold’em is usually No Limit.